protesilaos/protesilaos.github.io/_codelog/2018/2018-07-01-bspwm-debian-sid.md

 Vi like motions:

     super + h   Focus window to the left super + l   Focus window to the right super + j   Focus window to the bottom super + k   Focus window to the top

     super + shift + h   Move focused window to the left super + shift + l   Move focused window to the right super + shift + j   Move focused window to the bottom super + shift + k   Move focused window to the top

 Window operations:

     super + q   Close window
     super + shift + q   Kill window

     super + m   Toggle monocle view (the equivalent of maximise) super + f   Toggle full screen view super + space   Toggle floating/tiling

 Workspace operations:

     super + 1   Switch to workspace 1
     super + 2   Switch to workspace 2
 ... same up to 9

     super + shift + 1   Move focused window to workspace 1
     super + shift + 2   Move focused window to workspace 2
 ... same up to 9

     super + ctrl + shift + 1   Move and follow focused window to workspace 1
     super + ctrl + shift + 2   Move and follow focused window to workspace 2
 ... same up to 9

 Main tools:

     super + d         Open dmenu (for launching programs) super + return    Open a urxvt instance

 Key chord chains
 ----------------
 These are multiple key presses to perform an action.
-I include some comments in the sxhkdrc file about why I choose those letters (mnemonic).
+See comments in sxhkdrc about why I choose those letters.

 Commands that affect the environment:

     super + e ; s   Reload the sxhkdrc (when making changes) super + e ; p   Reload polybar

 Commands that invoke executables (see sxhkdrc for all the commands):

     super + x ; 1   Run Firefox
     super + x ; 2   Run a terminal with ranger (file manager) super + x ; 3   Run a terminal with newsboat (feed reader)
 ```

 ### 5.2 The file manager